nehalineogi/azure-cross-solution-network-architectures/apim/README-external.md

 40.71.32.102

 ```
-3. Backend APIs needs to be routable from APIM in Internal Mode.
+1. Backend APIs needs to be routable from APIM in Internal Mode.

-4. Use Docker host or on-premises Kubernetes cluster to run API Management self-hosted gateway
-5. The diagram shows Backend APIs running in Azure (AKS Cluster, Function App), externally hosted APIs (example weather API or conference API) and Backend API hosted on-premises
+2. APIs: The diagram shows Backend APIs running in Azure (AKS Cluster, Function App), externally hosted APIs (example weather API or conference API) and Backend API hosted on-premises

-6. Internal APIs hosted On-premises and in Azure (AKS or Azure Functions)
-7. External API (Echo and Conference APIs)
+3. Self hosted Gateway Consideration:

+    * Use Docker host or on-premises Kubernetes cluster to run API Management self-hosted gateway
-8. Self hosted Gateway Consideration: Backend APIs (192.168.1.232) needs to be routable from Self hosted APIM Gateway within the on-premises environment.
+   * Backend APIs (192.168.1.232) needs to be routable from Self hosted APIM Gateway within the on-premises environment.
 Management.penguintrails.com resolves to public IP.

 # Pre-requisites
 Using Azure documentation link [here](https://docs.microsoft.com/en-us/azure/api-management/import-and-publish) ensure that APIM is in External Mode.